“Flower of the Mischievous Spirits”: Giant Rafflesia Discovered in Philippine Eagle Forests of Bukidnon

 When it flowers, Rafflesia schadenbergiana can reach nearly one meter in diameter—about the size of a small coffee table or a car tire.
 Its thick, reddish petals, speckled with pale spots, spread across the forest floor like a giant starfish before slowly collapsing after several days.

 The newly documented site represents a distinct sub-population within the Mt.
 Sinayawan Range, separate from previously recorded occurrences.
-A broader distribution record of Rafflesia schadenbergiana in Bukidnon was documented in a 2024 study published in the Philippine Journal of Science, which highlighted the ecological importance of the region’s mountain forests as refuges for rare and endemic species.
+A broader distribution record of Rafflesia schadenbergiana in Bukidnon was documented in a 2024 publication in Sylvatrop, The Technical Journal of Philippine Ecosystems and Natural Resources, which highlighted the ecological importance of the region’s mountain forests as refuges for rare and endemic species.

 The same Tigwahanon ancestral domain in Kibongkog is also rich in wildlife.
 Scientists have recorded at least 65 species of forest animals in the area, and 44 of these are found only in the Philippines.
 This makes the forest not only culturally important, but also globally significant for biodiversity.

-Botanist Dr. Pieter Pelser, an expert on Philippine Rafflesia, emphasized the urgency of protecting the species:
+University of Canterbury Professor and Botanist Dr Pieter Pelser, an expert on Philippine Rafflesia, emphasized the urgency of protecting the species:

 “Rafflesia schadenbergiana is one of the Philippines’ rarest plants and is now critically endangered as tropical rainforests rapidly disappear.
 Its survival depends on protecting the last forest strongholds, and we honor the Indigenous communities who serve as guardians of the few remaining populations.”

-Leading Filipina botanist and Rafflesia authority Julie Barcelona also welcomed the discovery and highlighted its scientific significance.
+Filipina botanist and taxonomist, Research Associate of University of Canterbury, and Rafflesia authority Julie Barcelona also welcomed the discovery and highlighted its scientific significance.

 “Each new population of Rafflesia schadenbergiana reminds us how much biodiversity remains hidden in the Philippines’ forests.
 These remarkable plants survive only where ecosystems remain intact, making forest protection and Indigenous stewardship essential for their future.”